• Skip to primary navigation

 This Best Carrot Cake Recipe will have you coming back for seconds.
 It is loaded with carrots, pineapple, coconut, and walnuts, making it an irresistible dessert that I have cravings for.
 Did I mention the cream cheese frosting?
 Well, it is the perfect finishing touch!

 Serving a cake like this is not too difficult, and you will get rave reviews on how wonderful it tastes and what a great moist texture it has.
 First off check out How and Why to Crumb Coat a Cake.
-Then want more cake ideas?
-Try our Best Vanilla Cake Recipe, Best Chocolate Layer Cake, Best Angel Fruit Cake Recipe (it is a real show stopper), or our Glazed Pistachio Bundt Cake.
+Want more cake ideas?
+Try our Best Vanilla Cake Recipe, Best Chocolate Layer Cake, Zebra Cake, or our Glazed Pistachio Bundt Cake.
+And finally, try our Carrot Cake Banana Bread or Carrot Cake Cookies for another treat!

 This gorgeous Carrot Cake has two cake layers, but you can increase it to four by baking more cakes or slicing the two cakes in half.
 This does make the cake harder to ice, and you have the potential of it leaning.
 I kept it simple and did two layers which are more than sufficient for any party or get-together.